Rupa Marya

 Rupa Marya is a doctor, activist, musician and writer based in San Francisco.
 She was a professor of medicine at the UCSF School of Medicine, until suspended for what the university defined as antisemitism.
 Marya has since filed two lawsuits against the university on the basis of freedom of speech and civil rights.

 She co-authored the 2021 book Inflamed: Deep Medicine and the Anatomy of Injustice (with Raj Patel).

 Early life and education

 Marya was born in California to Indian immigrant parents.
 Her childhood was spent in the United States, France, and India.
 She was raised in the Sikh religious tradition.

-She attended the University of California San Diego, earning degrees in theater and molecular biology, before attending Georgetown University School of Medicine, receiving her MD in 2002.
-It was during her medical residency at UCSF in 2007 that she began writing and performing music.
+She attended the University of California San Diego, 1993-1997, earning degrees in theater and in molecular biology, before attending Georgetown University School of Medicine, receiving her MD in 2002.
+In 2003, she attended the Salt Institute for Documentary Studies.
+After she finished her medical residency at UCSF in 2007, she became a hospitalist at UCSF and also began writing and performing music.

 Career

 Marya was recognized in 2021 with the Women Leaders in Medicine Award by the American Medical Student Association.
 She was a reviewer of the American Medical Association's Organizational Strategic Plan to Embed Racial Justice and Advance Health Equity.
 In 2019, Marya was among the physicians appointed by Governor Gavin Newsom to the Healthy California for All Commission.